DataDog/datadog-agent/pkg/autodiscovery/README.md

 The [config providers](https://pkg.go.dev/github.com/DataDog/datadog-agent/pkg/autodiscovery/providers) draw configuration information from many sources

-* Kubernetes (for Endpoints and Services, run only on on the cluster agent)
+* Kubernetes (for Endpoints and Services, run only on the cluster agent)
 * cluster agent (for cluster checks and endpoints checks);
 * static files (`conf.d/<integration>.d/conf.yaml`); and
 * the workloadmeta service.